syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Installer-for-Individual-Platform.md

 * WinRT (only for Microsoft Windows 8 and later)
 * WPF
 * Xamarin
+* FileFormats
 * Android
+* iOS
 * Silverlight
 * Windows Phone (only for Windows Phone SDK 8 and later )
 * LightSwitch Silverlight (from 11.3.0.30 and later)
-* FileFormats
-* iOS
-* MVC Extension (from 12.1.0.43 and later)
+* Sample Creator (from 12.1.0.43 and later)

-Essential Studio MVC Extension is provided from version 12.1.0.43.
-For more information refer to [MVC Extension](http://www.syncfusion.com/kb/2350).
+Essential Studio Sample Creator is provided from version 12.1.0.43.
+For more information refer to [Sample Creator](http://www.syncfusion.com/kb/2350).

 The LightSwitch platform has been marked as LightSwitch Silverlight from version 12.3.0.26 and later.